 These are herd animals that live in either family, bachelor, or solitary groups.
 Males lead family herds of females while young males leave to form bachelor herds until they are old enough to start families.
 Older males make up the solitary herds.

 Vicuna wool is often considered the finest in the world.
 Unlike their domesticated cousins, vicunas don’t live on farms.
 Their wool is obtained by the management of wild herds.
 Vicunas are docile enough that they can be regularly rounded up, shorn of their wool, and released back into the wild.

 This type of management is less stressful to vicunas than keeping them in populations under human care.
 In the mid-20th century, vicunas nearly went extinct due to overhunting and are now protected in many areas.
 Poaching and illegal hunting are still a danger and some farmers and ranchers dislike having vicunas competing for food and water with their livestock.

 Appearance & Characteristics

 Guanacos are similar in size to llamas and males are bigger than females.
-Their coats are thick and wooly, found in red, light brown, or brownish yellow shades.
+Their coats are thick and wooly, found in red, light brown, or brownish-yellow shades.
 They have white undersides and gray faces.

-The guanacos are wild animals who inhabit dry grasslands and deserts from Peru to Argentina.
+The guanacos are wild animals that inhabit dry grasslands and deserts from Peru to Argentina.
 They have large eyes, thick eyelashes, and pointed ears.
 Like the other SAC, their feet are soft and split into two toes.